ME Credit Cards

 Pauline Hatch

 ME (Members Equity Bank) is a 100% Australian owned and regulated bank, started by Super Industry Funds.
-Originally offering home loans in 1994, ME no longer offer a Mastercard (sunset circa October 2023) and a range of personal bank accounts as well as loan options for members of eligible super funds and unions.
+Originally offering home loans in 1994, ME no longer offer a Mastercard (sunset circa October 2023) but still have a range of personal bank account options as well as loan options for members of eligible super funds and unions.

 ME Bank says it's a “better kind of bank”, because it's owned by 26 of Australia’s leading industry super funds with no shareholders to keep happy.
 It offers simple products that are easy to understand so customers can find what they need, whether that’s in a home loan, a savings account or a credit card.